 - Apprenticeship programming

 - Business engagement

-- Reentry education leadership
+- Reentry education

 Before joining JFF, Joshua was the state director of apprenticeship in Wisconsin.
 In that role, he oversaw growth in all initiatives related to the creation of intentional career pathways for Wisconsin citizens.
 His passion for apprenticeship is rooted in its ability to eradicate poverty.